-Industrial minerals: 2016, the year in review for non-metallurgical bauxite & alumina — Roskill
+Industrial minerals: 2016, the year in review for Non-metallurgical bauxite & alumina — Roskill

-Industrial minerals: 2016, the year in review for non-metallurgical bauxite & aluminaPosted by Dimpal on December 22, 2016
+Industrial minerals: 2016, the year in review for Non-metallurgical bauxite & aluminaPosted by Dimpal on December 21, 2016

 It was a mixed year for the non-metallurgical bauxite and alumina sector, with specialist producers generally outperforming their diversified counterparts.